Volunteer in Italy

 Volunteers are accommodated in a dormitory style, volunteer apartment in central Naples and the office of the local team is also located within the same building.
 The volunteer apartment accommodates up to 28 volunteers and each bedroom can accommodate up to 8 volunteers at one time.
 You should expect to share a bedroom and bathrooms with volunteers of the same gender.
 Bathrooms are equipped with western style toilets and showers.
 Bedding is provided, however volunteers will need to bring their own towels.
 As the accommodation is a shared living space, all volunteers are expected to help keep the accommodation tidy, which is organized by a rota system.
 There are also staff who clean the accommodation weekly.
 The volunteer apartment in central Naples has free Wi-Fi which volunteers are able to use.
 Environmental volunteers should note that one of our Environmental placement sites requires volunteers to be accommodated outside of central Naples, closer to the work placement, in shared dormitory-style accommodation.

-Volunteers are provided with three meals per day (breakfast, lunch and dinner).
+Volunteers are provided with breakfast, lunch, and dinner during the week (Monday to Friday), and breakfast only on Saturday and Sunday.
+Lunch and dinner will be the responsibility of the volunteers on weekends.
 Breakfast is self serve at the accommodation and includes tea, coffee, yoghurt, fruit, bread and cereal.
-Lunch and dinner are provided by a local catering company and are delivered to the volunteer accommodation daily in time for lunch and dinner.
-Please note lunch is largest meal of the day with dinner being a lighter option.
+Lunch and dinner during the week are provided by a local catering company and are delivered to the volunteer accommodation daily in time for lunch and dinner.
+Lunch is the largest meal of the day with dinner being a much lighter option.
 Meals will include pasta, rice, meat, seafood, vegetable and salad dishes.
-Shops are two minutes walking distance away and volunteers are able to buy very affordable food if they wish to.
-If your placement requires you to be away from the accommodation during lunch, a packed lunch will be provided.
+There are shops just two minutes walking distance away from the accommodation and volunteers are able to buy very affordable food if they wish to.
+If your placement requires you to be away from the accommodation during lunch, a packed lunch can be provided upon request.
 Tap water is fine to drink in Italy, however bottled water is readily available if you prefer and you should budget approximately US$10 per week for this.

 Volunteers have the weekends free (except for some Environmental volunteers) and Italy is universally recognized for its history, art, culture, cuisine and natural beauty, so there is absolutely no shortage of things to see and do while in Naples or further afield in Italy!
 Naples has many UNESCO World Heritage sites and volunteers can fill their free time visiting the many historical sites and attractions, dining on the amazing cuisine, sipping espresso in the many café bars or simply exploring parts of Naples by wandering through the beautiful alleys.
 Rome, home to the Colosseum, Vatican and Sistine Chapel, is just an hour from Naples by train, and the ancient ruins of Pompeii are also just a 45 minute drive away.
 Nature lovers can hike the nearby Mt.
 Vesuvius and visit the beautiful Almalfi Coast to complete the “Walk of the Gods”.
 Volunteers staying for longer durations, or who wish to travel before or after their program, can visit areas further afield in Italy including; Venice, Cinque Terre, Florence, Milan, Pisa and so many more!